 4. Hybrid Cloud

-As it is usually the case with any hybrid phenomenon, a hybrid cloud encompasses the best features of the above-mentioned cloud computing deployment models — a public, private and community ones.
+As it is usually the case with any hybrid phenomenon, a hybrid cloud encompasses the best features of the above-mentioned deployment models — public, private and community ones.
 It allows companies to mix and match the facets of all three types that best suit their requirements.

 As an example, a company can balance its load by locating mission-critical workloads on a secure private cloud and deploying less sensitive ones to a public one.
-It not only safeguards and controls strategically important assets but does so in the most cost- and resource-effective way possible for each specific case.
+Hybrid cloud deployment model not only safeguards and controls strategically important assets but does so in the most cost- and resource-effective way possible for each specific case.
 Also, this approach facilitates data and application portability.

 - Improved security and privacy